House Committee on Transportation and Infrastructure

 House Budget Committee

 The House Budget Committee, created as part of the 1974 Congressional Budget and Impoundment Control Act, is responsible for preparing an annual Concurrent Resolution on the Budget.
 The “budget” sets total levels of spending for discretionary spending, or those programs such as defense, which are subject to the annual appropriations process.
 Apart from setting spending levels, the budget is a comprehensive analysis of the federal government’s operations, spending trajectory, policy priorities, and challenges ahead.
-As a member of this prestigious committee, Congressman Woodall is responsible for working with Chairman Tom Price to craft a budget resolution, monitor federal spending through Congressional oversight, review all bills and resolutions pertaining to the budget.
+As a member of this prestigious committee, Congressman Woodall is responsible for working with his colleagues on the committee to craft a budget resolution, monitor federal spending through Congressional oversight, and review all bills and resolutions pertaining to the budget.

 Visit the House Budget Committee website.